thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 When you are **brave**, choose the one Key that best reflects your intention:

-- protect, confront, oppose;
+- confront, oppose, intercept;
-- endure, resist, seize, divert;
+- endure, divert, protect;
 - encourage, embolden, empower.

 Describe how you pursue your intention through your words or deeds, then roll the dice.